 Chacy is currently in her fourth year of the doctoral program in Clinical Psychology at Florida School of Professional Psychology.
 Her primary focus is complex and developmental trauma.
 Chacy also has a particular interest in women’s issues and obtained a Minor in Women’s Studies in her undergraduate program.
 She has been trained and certified as both a Domestic Violence Advocate and Sexual Assault Crisis Counselor.

 Mandy Hines is a licensed mental health clinician in the state of Florida.
-She began working with the Wellness Center in 2005 as our on-call Victim Advocate.
-Since then, Mandy has also provided consultation and training services for our staff.
+She began working with the Wellness Center in 2005 as the on-call Victim Advocate.
+Since then, Mandy has also provided consultation and training services for staff.
 In addition to her work with USFSP, Mandy also works as the clinical supervisor for “The Family Reunification Team” of PEMHS.
 FRT is an intensive outpatient program that provides an array of services to families involved in Dependency Court.
 Mandy has extensive experience in the areas of crisis management, trauma, and grief.
 Mandy also provides individual, family, and group counseling at The Life Center of Tampa.
 She is trained in Eye Movement Desensitization and Reprocessing (EMDR); Dialectical Behavioral Therapy (DBT); and Trauma Focused Cognitive Behavioral Therapy.

 Health Services Staff